-5.9 The council considers a neighbour dispute to be a situation where 2 or more parties, often living in close proximity, are involved in an argument which has resulted due to differing views or opinions.
-Recognising that many incidents will be identified as ASB, when the situation is considered as a whole, there is no victim and no perpetrator and the issue/s in dispute does not meet our definition of ASB, it will not be considered under this policy

-- 5.10.
-To ensure that matters do not escalate, the council may refer parties to mediation, provide advice and guidance or make any necessary referrals, however, taking these actions will be done outside of this policy and with the objective of fostering good relationships. - 5.11 The exception to this may be where the neighbour dispute is impacting on our neighbours/the wider community.
+- 5.9 The council considers a neighbour dispute to be a situation where two or more parties, often living in close proximity, are involved in an argument which has resulted due to differing views or opinions.
+Recognising that many such incidents will be reported as ASB, if when the situation is considered as a whole, there is no victim and no perpetrator then the issue/s in dispute does not meet our definition of ASB, and it will not be considered under this policy.
+In reaching this decision all cases will be reviewed using a harm centred approach. - 5.10 To ensure that matters do not escalate, the council may refer parties to mediation, provide advice and guidance or make any necessary referrals, however, taking these actions will be done outside of this policy and with the objective of fostering good relationships. - 5.11 The exception to this may be where the neighbour dispute is impacting on our neighbours/the wider community.
 In this instance, those directly involved in the dispute will both be considered to be causing harm, with the wider community being the victim of this harm.
 Action may, therefore, be taken against all parties involved in the dispute.